 Unwanted chemicals and hazardous waste

-- As part of a small island community, HSE also coordinates a unique scheme to collect hazardous unwanted chemicals from householders and businesses.
+- States Works collect hazardous unwanted chemicals from householders and businesses.
 The States of Guernsey later export the waste for recovery or disposal, given the lack of suitable facilities on island.
-HSE are actively reviewing the suitability of the arrangements for the collection and disposal of hazardous waste, in collaboration with the waste authority and waste regulator.
+Most services are chargeable.